hemisemidemipresent/btd6-modding-tutorial/README.md

 <img src="https://cdn.discordapp.com/attachments/699781597515481159/776980387477061662/Screenshot_1315.png"/>

-on the melonloader window, click the install button (install the latest release)
+On the melonloader window, click the install button (install the latest release)

-now launch the game to generate the "Mods" folder. if you get the MSVCP140.dll was not found error, or the game doesn't launch at all then install [visual c++](https://aka.ms/vs/16/release/vc_redist.x64.exe).
+Now launch the game to generate the "Mods" folder.
+If you get the MSVCP140.dll was not found error, or the game doesn't launch at all then install [visual c++](https://aka.ms/vs/16/release/vc_redist.x64.exe).
 If you get an error like "Access to the path '...' is denied" then run turn off your antivirus, reinstall melonloader and run the game as administrator.

 Now put **BloonsTD6 Mod Helper.dll** in the "Mods" folder (**important**)